-Not only the cars are categorized in classes, for a while now the A.C.O. has also put the race drivers into different categories - since 2010 in the Le Mans Series, for 2011 this system will also apply for the 24h of Le Mans.
+Not only the cars are categorized in classes, for a while now the A.C.O. has also put the race drivers into different categories - since 2010 in the Le Mans Series, since 2011 this system also applies for the 24h of Le Mans.
 Professional race drivers are rated as either "platinum" or "gold", the so called "Gentlemen drivers" have "silver" or "bronze" status.